Matthias-Mosthof/Cypress-automated-tests/README.md

-# Todo App

-Automated tests for my Todo-App:
+# Automated tests for Todo-App with cypress

 Created test cases for: